You still accrue (build up) your usual holiday entitlement while you're on maternity leave. This includes bank holidays.

 Carrying over holiday

-You should usually take all your legal minimum (statutory) holiday in the holiday year.
-But if you're unable to use it because you're on maternity leave for a whole holiday year or most of a holiday year, your employer should allow you to carry it over.
+You should usually take all your statutory holiday in the holiday year.
+But if you're not able to use it because you're on maternity leave for all or most of the year, your employer must allow you to carry it over.

 If your contract gives you more holiday than the statutory amount, your employer may allow: